nanos/fedialgo_demo_app_foryoufeed/README.md

 If you set the environment variable `FEDIALGO_DEBUG=true` a _lot_ more debugging info will be printed to the browser console.
 See [`.env.example`](./.env.example) for other environment variables you can play with.

 There's also an arrow icon at the top right of ecah toot that will open a display showing the raw JSON of the underlying toot.

+### Environment Variables
+Environment variables are managed by [`dotenv-flow`](https://www.npmjs.com/package/dotenv-flow) so there are files in this repo called `.env.production` and `.env.development` for the main two `NODE_ENV` values.
+To override the values in those files you should be able to just create files named `.env.production.local` and `.env.development.local`, respectively.

 ### Troubleshooting
 Someone reported they were unable to build with `npm run build` but using `NODE_ENV=production npm run build --no-hmr` seemed to fix the issue.